 Get others thinking about corporate culture

-One way to reinforce corporate culture is by helping employees feel more connected to it, and to see the company’s values and principles in action every day.
+Employees, to feel more connected to the corporate culture, need to see the company’s values and principles in action every day.
 If your corporate culture is one of openness and transparency, for example, you could take a more active role in improving communication about the health of the business by sharing details of financial performance and failures.
 If your culture emphasizes teamwork, celebrate successes so that all staff members understand how their work is having an impact.

 Also, find ways to drive executive collaboration around corporate culture.
 While a company’s culture may evolve on its own, to a degree, executives can set the tone and provide direction for how it evolves.
 Kick off the discussion at senior management meetings by asking, “Are we happy with our current workplace culture?” or “What exactly is our workplace culture?”
 The answers to these questions could be a wake-up call that management should be doing more to modify, or strengthen, the prevailing corporate culture.

-Here are three other ways you can make an impact on corporate culture as a finance leader:
+Here are five other ways you can make an impact on corporate culture as a finance leader:

 1. Keep corporate culture in focus during the hiring process